engineer613/memory_plumber/README.md

 ### ToDo
 1. Code cleanup- split mem_plumber into header (.hpp) and implementation (.cpp ) files
 2. Create a CMake file for easier compilation
+3. Override other allocation functions like `calloc()` and `realloc()` if necessary
-3. Get rid of redundant "." characters in the stack trace for detected memory leaks (paths are not broken though, can be used as-is)
+4. Get rid of redundant "." characters in the stack trace for detected memory leaks (paths are not broken though, can be used as-is)

 ### Demo